mattrossman/forecaswatch2/README.md

 ## Installation

+### Rebble

+A stable release is was made available on the Rebble store thanks to @joshua.
+[Click here for the store page.](https://apps.rebble.io/en_US/application/5dcdca6ac393f50cf6dbc264)

+### Manual install

-Download the latest [`forecaswatch2.pbw`](https://github.com/mattrossman/forecaswatch2/releases/latest/download/forecaswatch2.pbw) release.
+For more cutting-edge features, download the latest [`forecaswatch2.pbw`](https://github.com/mattrossman/forecaswatch2/releases/latest/download/forecaswatch2.pbw) release.
 On Android you can use [Amaze File Manager](https://play.google.com/store/apps/details?id=com.amaze.filemanager&hl=en_US) to open this file through the Pebble app.

 ## Developers